nitramnauj/MapOfStructureAndPPIBeyondSequence/README.md

 - Saves per-complex vector data in the `PerComplex/` directory.

 ### 10. Simulate Complex Assembly
 Run `complexBuilder_v6.py` to simulate complex assembly via stepwise vector addition.
+This will take some time.
 - Reads all files in `PerComplex/`.
 - Outputs assembly trajectories, e.g.: